1998–99 Manchester United F.C. season: UEFA Champions League

-The UEFA Champions league is the primary continental tournament organised by UEFA.
+The UEFA Champions League is the primary continental tournament organised by UEFA.
 It consists of two qualifying rounds, a group stage, and a knockout round.
-This was the second season that runners-up of a national league can enter the competition; prior to the 1997–98 season, only champions from previous year's national leagues can enter the competition.
+This was the second season that runners-up of a national league could enter the competition; prior to the 1997–98 season, only champions from the previous year's national leagues could enter the competition.
 However, clubs qualifying this way (including Manchester United) must enter the competition in the second qualifying round.

 Second qualifying round

 Manchester United began their UEFA Champions League campaign as a seeded team against Polish champions ŁKS Łódź in the second qualifying round.
 The loser of the two-legged round was transferred to the first round of the UEFA Cup.
 Goals from Giggs and Cole in the home leg gave them a 2–0 win, and a goalless second leg ensured their qualification for the group stage.